 \section{Abstract}

-We propose commuting set of matrix-valued difference operators in terms of trigonometric ${\rm GL}(N|M)$-valued $R$-matrices providing quantum supersymmetric (and possibly anisotropic) spin Ruijsenaars-Macdonald operators.
-Two types of trigonometric supersymmetric $R$-matrices are used.
+We propose commuting sets of matrix-valued difference operators in terms of trigonometric ${\rm GL}(N|M)$-valued $R$-matrices thus providing quantum supersymmetric (and possibly anisotropic) spin Ruijsenaars-Macdonald operators.
+Two types of trigonometric supersymmetric $R$-matrices are used for this purpose.
 The first is the one related to the affine quantized algebra ${\hat{\mathcal U}}_q({\rm gl}(N|M))$.
 The second is a graded version of the standard $\mZ_n$-invariant $A_{n-1}$ type $R$-matrix.
 We show that being properly normalized the latter graded $R$-matrix satisfies the associative Yang-Baxter equation.
-Next, we proceed to construction of long-range spin chains using the Polychronakos freezing trick.
-As a result we obtain a new family of spin chains, which extend the ${\rm gl}(N|M)$-invariant Haldane-Shastry spin chain to q-deformed case with possible presence of anisotropy.
+Next, we discuss construction of long-range spin chains using the Polychronakos freezing trick.
+As a result we obtain a new family of spin chains, which extends the ${\rm gl}(N|M)$-invariant Haldane-Shastry spin chain to q-deformed case with possible presence of anisotropy.

 { { }}